 Contact: Justin West, Ext.
 2525, jwest@hcc.mass.edu

 May be completed in one year.
-Ideal for those not seeking a full degree but who wish to gain new career skills, are contemplating a career move, or are simply interested in this exciting new area.
+Ideal for those not seeking a full degree but who wish to gain new career skills in video, multimedia, digital imaging, digital sound, CD-ROM design, and computer applications for media.